 For further assistance, speak to customer support for your new email provider.

 Graduation: Alumni Forwarding

 If you have a non-UNC e-mail account, you might want to send your messages to the new account rather than saving them to a file.
-If you want to try this option, consider bouncing your messages to the new account.
-Bouncing is like forwarding except the messages still look like they came from the original sender and also have the original times and dates (instead of being stamped with the time and date of the day you bounce the message).
-For more information on how to bounce email from the supported email programs, please see the article titled Instructions on How to Bounce Email.
+If you want to try this option, consider forwarding your messages manually to the new account.

 You will need to do this for all of your email folders.
 Also bear in mind that if your new account has a quota, don’t exceed the quota by sending too many messages to your new account.